GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 ```

-The next step is to make the script executable by HTTPD
+The next step is to make the script executable by httpd

 ```text
 # chown apache:apache /var/www/cgi-bin/printHeaders.cgi
 # chmod ug+x /var/www/cgi-bin/printHeaders.cgi
 ```

-### Client Registration
+#### Client Registration

 There are two methods for client registration: